Canoeing

 What you need to know

-Prices are per person but for safety reasons there are a minimum of 2 paddlers required for any trip (higher minimums may apply for Guided Tours).
+Prices are per person and there is a minimum of 8 people required for a guided trip booking.
 Discounts available for large group bookings.

 Accommodation choices along your journey include many campsites, Department of Conservation huts, lodges and glamping sites.
 More info below.